josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Orbit automatically package up the code and model into what we call a "model package", which is a microservice that can be accessed by any IT systems using REST API.
 The entrypoints specified in the `foundations_package_manifest.yaml` file will become API endpoints that can receive requests and response with output from/to IT systems.

+For example, in the yaml file above we tell Orbit to create an API endpoint for this model package called "predict".
+Requests to this API endpoint will get passed into the predict(...) function, which Orbit will execute.

 Why is this important?
 * The packaging aspect of this feature ensures reproducibility of models